simonscheider/mapmatching/README.md

 ## Installation

+To install as a toolbox in ArcGIS, see [here]

 The code is written in Python 2.7 and depends on:

 * arcpy (ships with ArcGIS and its own Python 2.7)